Michigan Tax Rates - Understanding Local Taxes in Michigan

 Employer Obligations—Michigan UIA Tax

-In addition to income tax withholding, employers are also responsible for Michigan's Unemployment Insurance (UIA) tax.
+In addition to income tax withholding, employers are responsible for Michigan's Unemployment Insurance (UIA) tax.

-This is one of the key unemployment taxes employers manage, and it requires separate employer contributions for state payroll taxes, distinct from the Federal Unemployment Tax (FUTA).
+This is a key unemployment tax managed by employers, requiring separate state payroll tax contributions distinct from the Federal Unemployment Tax (FUTA).

 The Michigan unemployment tax funds the state's system for providing unemployment benefits to eligible individuals.